PiusSunday/PiusSunday/README.md

 Software & AI Engineer from Constantine, Algeria.
 I build things with Flutter & Dart, Python, and AI.

-Currently a substitute lecturer at [University of Constantine 2](https://www.univ-constantine2.dz/), teaching at [SoCode School](https://socode.tech/) and working on some interesting projects.
+Currently a Part-Time Lecturer at [University of Constantine 2, Abdelhamid MEHRI](https://www.univ-constantine2.dz/), teaching at [SoCode School](https://socode.tech/) and working on some interesting projects.

 ## What I'm up to